andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/flex-1.md

 ### 3 columns

-Create a wireframe of a three-column layout with the third column having a flexible width:
+Create a wireframe of a three-column layout, where the third column has flexible width:

 <iframe height="548" style="width: 100%;" scrolling="no" title="Flex—flex-1—Task 1" src="//codepen.io/andgordy/embed/MdExaP/?height=548&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/MdExaP/'>Flex—flex-1—Task 1</a> by And Gordy